The U.S. C3E Awards recognize mid-career women who have demonstrated outstanding leadership and accomplishments in clean energy.

 What are the criteria for nominees?

-- Have made a compelling impact in their fields—working within a company, team, university, government agency, non-government organization, professional community, or as an individual.
+Have made a compelling impact in their fields—working within a company, team, university, government agency, non-government organization, professional community, or as an individual.

-- Have accomplishments sufficient to merit national recognition.
+Have accomplishments sufficient to merit national recognition.

-- Be emerging leaders with a demonstrated, strong commitment to advancing clean energy in their areas of work/expertise/experience.
+Be emerging leaders with a demonstrated, strong commitment to advancing clean energy in their areas of work/expertise/experience.

-- Be inclusive leaders who have helped to mentor women and develop future leaders in their professions, avocations, or communities.
+Be inclusive leaders who have helped to mentor women and develop future leaders in their professions, avocations, or communities.

-- Be U.S. citizens or permanent residents.
+Be U.S. citizens or permanent residents.

 NoteS on nominee criteria:

-- Women with executive-level experience in clean energy can be considered for inclusion on a future C3E Ambassadors candidates list.
-Please send contact information for potential Ambassadors to email@example.com.
+Women with executive-level experience in clean energy may be considered for inclusion on a future C3E Ambassador candidates list.
+Please provide contact information for potential Ambassadors to email@example.com.

 What information does a nominator need to submit?

-- Contact information for the nominee.
+Contact information for the nominee.

-- Contact information for 2 references (in addition to you) who can verify the information provided and have agreed to be contacted, if needed.
+Contact information for 2 references (in addition to you) who can verify the information provided and have agreed to be contacted, if needed.

 To submit a nomination, nominators will also need to:

-- Certify that the nominee has agreed to be nominated and can be contacted.
+Certify that the nominee has agreed to be nominated and can be contacted.

-- Certify that the nominee is a U.S. citizen or a permanent resident.
+Certify that the nominee is a U.S. citizen or a permanent resident.

-- Certify that they know the nominee’s accomplishments and capabilities firsthand.
+Certify that they know the nominee’s accomplishments and capabilities first-hand.

 What information will a nominee need to submit?

-After a nomination is submitted, nominees will be emailed and asked to submit the following no later than one week after the close of nominations:
+After a nomination is submitted, nominees will be emailed and asked to submit the following information no later than one week after the close of nominations:

-- Business: This award recognizes leaders within private entities of any size, ranging from small businesses to Fortune 500 corporations.
+Business: This award recognizes leaders within private entities of any size, ranging from small businesses to Fortune 500 corporations.
 Strong candidates will have accelerated or expanded the adoption of clean energy within their own business footprints or portfolios.

-- Government: This award recognizes local, state, or federal government employees (e.g., civil servants, regulators, or elected officials) who have advanced policies, regulations, or incentives to support the development, deployment, and diffusion of clean energy.
+Government: This award recognizes local, state, or federal government employees (e.g., civil servants, regulators, or elected officials) who have advanced policies, regulations, or incentives to support the development, deployment, and diffusion of clean energy.

-- Law & Finance: This category recognizes lawyers, finance professionals, or academics at professional schools who have enabled or advanced the development and deployment of innovative clean energy financing solutions or enabling regulatory structures.
+Law & Finance: This category recognizes lawyers, finance professionals, or academics at professional schools who have enabled or advanced the development and deployment of innovative clean energy financing solutions or enabling regulatory structures.

-- Research: This award recognizes scientists and researchers working at universities, national labs, or in industry who:
+Research: This award recognizes scientists and researchers working at universities, national labs, or in industry who:

-- are developing advanced innovative clean energy technologies with the potential for demonstrable and scalable impact; and/or
+are developing advanced innovative clean energy technologies with the potential for demonstrable and scalable impact; and/or

-- are analyzing how technologies, economics, public policy and human decision making interact to affect the adoption of clean energy systems.
+are analyzing how technologies, economics, public policy, and human decision-making interact to affect the adoption of clean energy systems.